 - long term illness

-- social communication disorder or development disorder such as autism, Tourette’s, Asperger's or dyspraxia.
+- social communication or development disorders such as autism, Tourette’s, Asperger's or dyspraxia.

 2. What are the benefits of registering?